NikitaSmall/audio-challenge/readme.md

 - `util` - an util package to make some basic tasks e.g. xml-unmarshaling.
 - `config` - an util package to load configs, env variables and so on.
 - `task` - a package that provides business logic around tasks.
+- `user` - a package that provides basic auth logic.